hbfs666/GO/README.md

 ![Image](https://raw.githubusercontent.com/hbfs666/GO/main/%E5%B1%8F%E5%B9%95%E5%BF%AB%E7%85%A7%202021-08-03%2015.55.05.png)
 **_In this case, the black side wins because there's more area surrounded with black's chess._**

-* Also, In the rules of Go, the black chess need to surround 3 and 3/4 more area than white.
+* Also, In the rules of Go, the black chess need to surround 3 and 3/4 more space than white.
 Because black chess can place chess first and that gives the black side a little more advantage.